relsqui/whose-turn-is-it/infrastructure/README.md

 # Terraform Deployment

-This infrastructure code deploys the React app as a static site in AWS S3.

 ## AWS Setup

 If you already have local AWS credentials which give you at least as much access as the policy below, you can skip this section.

-1. Make an AWS account, if necessary.
 1. Install the AWS CLI.
 1. In AWS IAM, create a user.
    * Under permissions, add the inline policy below.